kevinjamali/testapi/README.md

 # Test Api
 This is just a test api has been written in php

-#Time Zone
-Please use standard timezone from this list: https://www.php.net/manual/en/timezones.php
+Time Zone: Please use standard timezone from this list: https://www.php.net/manual/en/timezones.php at the end of datetime of 'from' and 'to'

 ## License